jewel/clearskies/protocol/core.md

 --------------

 When given an access code, the access ID is used to find peers.
-After connecting the first time, the "database ID" is given, and this is used in place of the access ID for subsequent connections.
+After connecting the first time, the key ID is given, and this is used in place of the access ID for subsequent connections.
 Throughout these sections, the term "access ID" will be used, but it refers to either ID, as appropriate.

 Various sources of peers are supported: